 3. Definition of a Free Zone Person

-Any company incorporated, established, or registered in any of the Free Zone areas of UAE, a state-owned company operating in the UAE, or any legal entity or branch of a non-resident entity which is registered in the Free Zone or the Free Zone authority is called the Free Zone person.
+Any company incorporated, established, or registered in any of the Free Zone areas of UAE, a state-owned company operating in the UAE, or any legal entity or branch of a non-resident entity that is registered in the corporate tax-free zone or the Free Zone authority is called the Free Zone person.
 This juridical person is set up to carry out the activities of the free zone.

 3.1.
 Criteria for Being a Free Zone Person